Smith Ideals of Operadic Algebras in Monoidal Model Categories: Introduction

 \section{Introduction}

 A major part of stable homotopy theory is the study of structured ring spectra.
-These include ring spectra, commutative ring spectra, $A_{\infty}$-ring spectra, $E_{\infty}$-ring spectra, and so forth.
+These include strict ring spectra, commutative ring spectra, $A_{\infty}$-ring spectra, $E_{\infty}$-ring spectra, $E_n$-ring spectra, and so forth.
 Based on an unpublished talk by Jeff Smith, in \cite{hovey-smith} Hovey developed a homotopy theory of Smith ideals for ring spectra and monoids in more general symmetric monoidal model categories.

 Let us briefly recall Hovey's work in \cite{hovey-smith}.
-For a symmetric monoidal closed category $\M$, its arrow category $\arrowm$ is the category whose objects are maps in $\M$ and whose maps are commutative squares in $\M$.
+For a symmetric monoidal closed category $\M$, its arrow category $\arrowm$ is the category whose objects are morphisms in $\M$ and whose morphisms are commutative squares in $\M$.
 It has two symmetric monoidal closed structures, namely, the tensor product monoidal structure $\arrowmtensor$ and the pushout product monoidal structure $\arrowmpp$.
-A monoid in $\arrowmpp$ is a Smith ideal, and a monoid in $\arrowmtensor$ is a monoid map.
-If $\M$ is a model category, then $\arrowmtensor$ has the injective model structure $\arrowmtensorinj$, where weak equivalences and cofibrations are defined entrywise, and the category of monoid maps inherits a model structure from $\arrowmtensorinj$.
+A monoid in $\arrowmpp$ is a Smith ideal, and a monoid in $\arrowmtensor$ is a monoid morphism.
+If $\M$ is a model category, then $\arrowmtensor$ has the injective model structure $\arrowmtensorinj$, where weak equivalences and cofibrations are defined entrywise, and the category of monoid morphisms inherits a model structure from $\arrowmtensorinj$.
 Likewise, $\arrowmpp$ has the projective model structure $\arrowmppproj$, where weak equivalences and fibrations are defined entrywise, and the category of Smith ideals inherits a model structure from $\arrowmppproj$.
-Surprisingly, when $\M$ is pointed (resp., stable), the cokernel and the kernel form a Quillen adjunction (resp., Quillen equivalence) between $\arrowmpp$ and $\arrowmtensor$ and also between Smith ideals and monoid maps.
+Surprisingly, when $\M$ is pointed (resp., stable), the cokernel and the kernel form a Quillen adjunction (resp., Quillen equivalence) between $\arrowmpp$ and $\arrowmtensor$ and also between Smith ideals and monoid morphisms.

 Since monoids are algebras over the associative operad, a natural question is whether there is a satisfactory theory of Smith ideals for algebras over other operads.
 For the commutative operad, the first author showed in \cite{white-commutative} that commutative Smith ideals in symmetric spectra, equipped with either the positive flat (stable) or the positive (stable) model structure, inherit a model structure.
 The purpose of this paper is to generalize Hovey's work to Smith ideals for general operads in monoidal model categories.
 For an operad $\O$ we define a Smith $\O$-ideal as an algebra over an associated operad $\arrowopp$ in the arrow category $\arrowmpp$.
 We will prove a precise version of the following result in Theorem \ref{smith=map}.